progit/progit2/CONTRIBUTING.md

 1. Add a page to the sketchbook.
 Try to use the included symbols wherever possible.
 1. Add a "slice" to your page.
 Give it a name that matches the destination PNG filename, relative from the root of the source directory.
-1. Make sure your slice is set to export at 3x size.
+1. Make sure your slice is set to export at "800w".

 ## Translations